-These are short-term lease the Company leases machine equipment, staff dormitories and some lease, with lease terms within one year.
+The Company also leases staff dormitories and machine equipment with contract terms within one year.
+These leases are short-term items.
 The Company has elected not to recognize right-of-use assets and lease liabilities for these leases.

 (j) Employee benefit